-This winter, listen for the Garden Conversation two Thursdays a month, at 8:45am during Soundwaves with Joanie.
+Listen for the Garden Conversation every Thursday this spring and summer at 8:45am during Soundwaves with Joanie.
 Be a part of the Garden Conversation!
 E-mail your gardening questions, comments, ideas, and feedback to firstname.lastname@example.org.
-During the winter, the Garden Conversation will alternate Thursdays with the Snow Report.
-The Garden Conversation returns to a weekly schedule in early Spring.

 Mardell and Laurie talk about the Southeast Alaska Farmers Summit from a few weeks back, and discuss the ins and outs of starting seeds this time of year.
 Haines gardeners host a gardener’s meeting/seed exchange event March 22 at the Haines Library.